deepfence/ThreatMapper/docs/docs/threatmapper/architecture/cloudscanner.md

 ## Implementation

- * Compliance Posture Scanning for **Clouds** requires access (typically read-only) to the cloud platform APIs.
+ * Compliance Posture Scanning for **Clouds** requires access (typically read-only) to the cloud platform APIs, and uses the Cloud Scanner task
- * Compliance Posture Scanning for **Hosts** requires the ThreatMapper Sensor Agent to be available on that host.
+ * Compliance Posture Scanning for **Hosts** requires direct access to the host, and uses the Sensor Agent container.

 ### Compliance Posture Scanning for Clouds